Criipto

 state=YOUR_STATE

-Note that providing response_type=code specifies that you want either the traditional back-channel authorization code flow or the PKCE flow.
-If you specify response_type=id_token you indicate that you want the implicit flow.
-In the implicit flow you receive the issued token in a query parameter on the return URL.
+Note that providing response_type=code specifies that you want either the traditional back-channel Authorization Code Flow or the PKCE Flow.
+If you specify response_type=id_token you indicate that you want the Implicit Flow.
+In the Implicit Flow, you receive the issued token in a URL fragment on the return URL.

 If you want to receive the response in another way you must specify the response_mode parameter, see below.